 Fountain of Diana

 There are plenty of places to sit and eat genuine Sicilian food in Ortigia.
 Treat yourself with granita & brioche, the traditional Sicilian summer breakfast.
-Try the granita in different cafeterias as flavours and prices vary (cafes just off Ortigia Island are cheaper).
-If you’d like more consistent food but you are in a hurry, get a sliced pizza (it’s different here than in other parts of Italy) or arancino (balls of rice, green beans, ham, tomato sauce, ragu and mushrooms, fried in oil) or other street food specialties at “Pizza e Altro” (address: Piazza Archimede, 28).
+Try the granita in different cafeterias as flavours and prices vary (the mainland cafes off Ortigia Island are cheaper).
+If you’d like more consistent street food, get a sliced pizza (it’s made differently here than in other parts of Italy), arancino (balls of rice, green beans, ham, tomato sauce, ragu and mushrooms, fried in oil) or other street food specialties at “Pizza e Altro” (address: Piazza Archimede, 28).

-When you wish to sit and have your meal in a very romantic, special place, head for “Trattoria La Foglia” (address: Via Capodieci, 21) .
+When you wish to sit and have your meal in a very romantic, special place, head for the “Trattoria La Foglia”.
 This restaurant surprised me with the unique, handcrafted, colorful decoration of its interior.
 It’s a family-run restaurant, founded by a local hippy chef and her artist husband.
 The dishes are sensational, and for the quality offered, they´re more than affordable!
 You’ll find original variations of traditional Sicilian cuisine.
-Don’t miss the fettuccini with shrimps, walnuts, pachino tomatoes, and wild fennels and the Sicilian almonds’ pudding.
-I went back to this restaurant several times, charmed by the atmosphere.
-La Foglia is a pleasure for both the eyes and the palate!
+Don’t miss the fettuccini with shrimp, walnuts, pachino tomatoes, and wild fennel, and the pudding made with local almond milk.
+I went back to this restaurant several times, charmed by the atmosphere and the delicious food.

 Relax on Ortigia Beach and swim